 Your network security strategy should leverage reliable solutions to protect your company’s information.
 This should include an enterprise-level firewall, complicating access to your data should some unwelcome presence manage to infiltrate your network.
 Anyone on your team with access to the network also needs to be trained to recognize threats.
 Educating them about the dangers of unauthorized actors on the network and how to avoid this situation can help you prevent it from becoming an issue at all.

-At Symmetric Engineering Group, we understand how challenging making some of these investments can be, even if it is for the security of your company and its network.
+At Symmetric IT Group, we understand how challenging making some of these investments can be, even if it is for the security of your company and its network.
 However, the harsh reality is that you no longer have a choice with the volume and variety of threats out there today.
 Fortunately, you have us.
 Our knowledgeable technicians know how to implement the security solutions your organization’s network needs.
 Learn more about what we can do by giving us a call at (813) 749-0895.